-West Virginia has a two-tiered court system consisting of circuit courts at the trial level with the right of only discretionary appeal to the West Virginia Supreme Court of Appeals.
+West Virginia has a two-tiered court system consisting of circuit courts at the trial level with only discretionary appeal to the West Virginia Supreme Court of Appeals.
 There is no intermediate court of appeals.
 Circuit court decisions are not reported.
-The Supreme Court of Appeals' decisions are published in Southeastern Reporter.
+Decisions of the West Virginia Supreme Court of Appeals are published in the Southeastern Reporter.

-SIGNIFICANT DEVELOPMENTS SINCE THE 2007 SURVEY
+SIGNIFICANT DEVELOPMENTS SINCE THE 2010 SURVEY